-1.4.4 Review of the Development Control Plan
+1.4.4 Review of the DCP

-Penrith and Liverpool City Councils are required to jointly keep the Aerotropolis SEPP and this DCP under regular and periodic review.
-This process is to ensure that the Plans continue to be useful and relevant planning instruments.
+Penrith and Liverpool City Councils are required to jointly keep this DCP under regular and periodic review.

-The review is to be completed through the establishment of a Working Group with representatives from Penrith and Liverpool City Councils, relevant State government agencies, the Commonwealth Department of Infrastructure, Transport, Cities and Regional Development and Western Sydney Airport in attendance.
+The review is to be completed through the establishment of a Working Group with representatives from Penrith and Liverpool City Councils, relevant State government agencies, the Commonwealth Department of Infrastructure, Transport, Regional Development and Communications and Western Sydney Airport in attendance.

-The review of the Aerotropolis SEPP and DCP is to be undertaken in at least five yearly intervals to:
+The review of the DCP is to be undertaken in at least once in a five year period to: